Basics of electrical Engineering for Mechatronic Systems

 In the first lectures, the topics voltage, current and energy are covered in order to lay the foundations for the understanding of direct current networks.
 The electrical phenomena such as magnetic field, Lorenz force, induction, etc. are then covered to explain switching operations and electrical machines.
 The lecture concludes with the observation of alternating current networks and the associated electric motors, as well as the basics of signal processing.

-Electric field / capacitor
+Electric field and capacitor

-Magnetic field, Lorenz force, induction
+Magnetic field, Lorentz force and induction

 Electrical machines 1